cdcabrera/subscriptions-insights-frontend/CONTRIBUTING.md

 - `$ yarn start`, Styled local run, without the Insights proxy, using a mock server.
   - You'll be presented with a login, you can attempt to login with user `admin` password `admin` as the credentials.
     However, the up-to-date credentials are maintained here, [RH Cloud Services Config standalone](https://github.com/RedHatInsights/frontend-components/tree/master/packages/config#standalone)
-  - By default `local` run uses the `prod-stable` branch of the [Insights chroming repo](https://github.com/RedHatInsights/insights-chrome) (see the repo for additional branches).
+  - By default `local` run uses the `stage-stable` branch of the [Insights chroming repo](https://github.com/RedHatInsights/insights-chrome) (see the repo for additional branches).
 You can run a branch of your choice by either running the terminal command
      ```
-      $ export DEV_BRANCH=ci-beta; yarn start
+      $ export DEV_BRANCH=stage-beta; yarn start
      ```
     or by placing the parameter in a `.env.local` dotenv file in the root directory of the project (you can use .env.development and .env.proxy as examples)
      ```
-      DEV_BRANCH=ci-beta
+      DEV_BRANCH=stage-beta
      ```
   - Terminal messaging should indicate the path at which the app can be opened, you may need to scroll up.

 - `$ yarn start:proxy`, Styled local using the Insights proxy.
   - This requires access in order to be used.
 In addition, you may be asked for your credentials during initial repository setup.
 The credentials are used to modify your `hosts` for local run.
-  - By default `proxy` run uses the `ci-stable` branch of the [Insights chroming repo](https://github.com/RedHatInsights/insights-chrome) (see the repo for additional branches).
+  - By default `proxy` run uses the `stage-beta` branch of the [Insights chroming repo](https://github.com/RedHatInsights/insights-chrome) (see the repo for additional branches).
 You can run a branch of your choice by either running the terminal command
      ```
-      $ export DEV_BRANCH=ci-beta; yarn start:proxy
+      $ export DEV_BRANCH=stage-stable; yarn start:proxy
      ```
     or by placing the parameter in a `.env.local` dotenv file in the root directory of the project (you can use .env.development and .env.proxy as examples)
      ```
-      DEV_BRANCH=ci-beta
+      DEV_BRANCH=stage-stable
      ```
   - Terminal messaging should indicate the path at which the app can be opened, you may need to scroll up.